 Joint Government Response to Third Five-Yearly Review

-The Tasmanian and Australian Governments have jointly prepared a response to the recommendations contained in the report by the independent reviewer, Dr Glen Kile, on the third five-yearly review.
+In 2016, Tasmanian and Australian Governments jointly provided a response to the recommendations contained in the report by the independent reviewer, Dr Glen Kile, on the third five-yearly review.
 The response can be accessed via the link below:

-Clause 8 of the Tasmanian Regional Forest Agreement (Tasmanian RFA) requires the Australian Government and the Tasmanian Government (the Parties) to agree a process for extending the Tasmanian RFA as part of the third five-yearly review.
+Clause 8 of the original Tasmanian Regional Forest Agreement (Tasmanian RFA) required the Australian Government and the Tasmanian Government (the Parties) to agree a process for extending the Tasmanian RFA as part of the third five-yearly review.

-This document shows the process the Parties are using to negotiate an extended Tasmanian RFA and the relationship between this extension process and the third five-yearly review of the Tasmanian RFA.
+This document shows the process the Parties used to negotiate an extended Tasmanian RFA and the relationship between this extension process and the third five-yearly review of the Tasmanian RFA.

 - Schematic showing the link between the Five Year Review and RFA extension (PDF)